Businesses that are growing amid COVID 19 market crisis

 While pandemic may be viewed as a crisis by some, but not for the medical and healthcare industry.
 Many people can probably find it obvious too.
 After all, medicines and healthcare are two vital assets in the fight against the COVID 19 pandemic.

-Online sales of medicines, supplements, and healthcare products have been record-breaking from the month of February itself.
+Online sales of medicines, supplements, healthcare products, and interest in telehealth software development services have been record-breaking from the month of February itself.
 There is an overall 52% hike in online sales.
 Something that is even more interesting is the increase of almost 9% in the number of online shoppers.

 This data is showing us the online shoppers are growing in numbers.
 Pharmacies are never a part of the lockdown for obvious reasons.
 This is why online growth in sales of medicine and healthcare is even more exciting.
+The development of FHIR software can facilitate the secure and efficient exchange of electronic health information between healthcare providers and patients in online medical and healthcare marketplaces.
 Apart from online sales, the aggregated number of online visits from the US alone was 5.5 billion for online medical and healthcare marketplaces between Feb and March.

 Here is an account of an increase in sales of most selling medical and healthcare products…